-Thrill seekers evacuated from Rainbow's End Corkscrew Coaster
+Thrillseekers evacuated from Rainbow's End Corkscrew Coaster

-Thrill seekers had to be evacuated off the Rainbow's End roller coaster after it stopped near the highest point.
+Thrillseekers had to be evacuated off the Rainbow's End roller coaster after it stopped near the highest point.

 About 15 passengers were escorted off the Corkscrew Coaster at the Auckland theme park this morning after a back-up safety mechanism caused it to stop during the incline.